 Over 32,200 new street and yard trees have been planted.
 These trees will capture more than 18 million gallons of stormwater each year when they are mature.
 Environmental Services’ Urban Canopy Program, in partnership with Friends of Trees and other contractors, uses innovative outreach and planting models to get more trees planted in low-canopy, underserved neighborhoods and communities.
 Canvassers have visited over 190,000 Portland properties to map available planting spaces and talk to residents about tree planting.
 Community volunteers with Friends of Trees have contributed nearly $2 million worth of volunteer hours in this effort.

-867 new green street facilities are complete, with more projects underway as part of the Tabor to the River Program, the SE Clay Green Street and other projects.
-The Green Street Stewardship Program continues to expand, with businesses and individuals helping to care for green streets and beautify their neighborhoods.
+867 new green street planters are complete, with more projects underway as part of the Tabor to the River Program, the SE Clay Green Street and other projects.
+The Green Street Stewards Program continues to expand, with businesses and individuals helping to care for green streets and beautify their neighborhoods.
 Environmental Services continues to monitor facility performance and improve designs to reduce maintenance costs.